onera/Maia/doc/installation.rst

   cd $MAIA_BUILD_FOLDER
   source source.sh

-The `source.sh` file is created by CMake and should source all Maia artifacts (dynamic libraries, python modules...)
+The :code:`source.sh` file is created by CMake and will source all Maia artifacts (dynamic libraries, python modules...)

 Development workflow with submodules